 We believe in the power of volunteerism and support and encourage student learning experiences and overseas volunteering opportunities that strive for the highest standards of child protection and best practice for ethical engagement.

-If you’re a student and passionate about this cause please sign the petition calling for the end of orphanage volunteering.
+If you’re a student and passionate about this cause please sign the "stop orphanage volunteering" petition.

 If you’re a higher or further education institute please add this pledge to your website.
-Email firstname.lastname@example.org to be added to the list of supporters.
+Email the volunteer team at LSE to be added to the list of supporters.